aragentum/django-docker-development/README.md

 ## Code style

-To reformat all code in the project run the follow command:
+To reformat all code in the project (except `web/settings`) run the follow command:
 ```
 black web --exclude web/settings
 ```